deepthirera/chat-with-TW-techradar/README.md

 - Test-specific configurations: Special rules for test files

 Run `ruff check .` before committing changes to ensure code quality standards are met.

+## Contributing

+Contributions are welcome!

+### Planned Features

+- Use structured metadata and query structuring for better retrieval
+- Using GraphDB in addition to vector store
+- Parsing images/diagrams in PDFs (currently only text is handled)
+- LangSmith to
+- RAGAS for evaluation
+- Agentic mode
+- Introduce huggingface models support
+- Adding chat history
+- Test openAI models scenarios
+- Add unit tests
+- Scrape documents from Radar Archive as a one time job
+- Dockerize the app